-Guide to Cost Efficient Options and Financing Mechanisms for nearly Zero Energy Renovation of Existing Buildings Stock.
+TOWN HALL - COIMBRA PORTUGAL

-TUGAL RENOVATION SCHEME EVALUATION Energy Savings The energy consumption before the renovation, considered as baseline, is equal to 305,107 kWh/year (electricity) and the energy consumption by square meter is about 51.9 kWh/m 2 .
-After the renovation the energy consumption drops to 55,508 kWh/year (electricity only) and the energy consumption by square meter is equal to 9.4 kWh/m 2 .
-Costs 723,9 99 kWh 19 € TOTAL Which means 42,739 Euro/year of savings.
-The renovation will lead to 74.4 kWi/M .
-CO2 Savings The savings resulting from the PV system, lamp replacement and HVAC replacement by others with higher efficiency are equal to 34.92 tons/year.
-RES Integration In the evaluation of the PV generation it was considered the self-consumption of 90% of the energy.
+The energy consumption before the renovation, considered as baseline, is equal to 305,107 kWh/year (electricity) and the energy consumption by square meter is about 51.9 kWh/m2.
+After the renovation the energy consumption drops to 55,508 kWh/year (electricity only) and the energy consumption by square meter is equal to 9.4 kWh/m2.
+Which means 42,739 Euro/year of savings.
+The renovation will lead to 72.1% savings in the building.

+The savings resulting from the PV system, lamp replacement and HVAC replacement by others with higher efficiency are equal to 34.92 tons/year.

+In the evaluation of the PV generation it was considered the self-consumption of 90% of the energy.
 RES will ensure 72.1% of the total energy consumption.

-Simple Payback 16.94 9 €/year years tons/year ECONOMIC EVALUATION Payback Period The project payback period is close to 17 years This payback is calculated without considering the Financing Scheme.
-Total Cost The technical investment cost is equal to 632.068 Euro (excluded VAT), which means the investment cost per square meter is 107.5 Euro/m 2 .
-Economic Savings The energy expenditure savings are 34,880 Euro/year INVESTMENT FOR REN INVESTMENTS HVAC Lighting system (internal) Renewable Energy - PV Building Envelope Control system Investment for Renovation 5 € 80,209 16,917 34,942 0 0 32,068 FINANCING SCHEME Energy Performance Contract On the basis of Deliverable D3.5 the implementation of the "shared savings" EPC contract (considered to be the most widespread among the four CERtuS countries) was chosen.
+The project payback period is close to 17 years This payback is calculated without considering the Financing Scheme.

+The technical investment cost is equal to 632.068 Euro (excluded VAT), which means the investment cost per square meter is 107.5 Euro/m^2 .

+The energy expenditure savings are 34,880 Euro/year

+On the basis of Deliverable D3.5 the implementation of the "shared savings" EPC contract (considered to be the most widespread among the four CERtuS countries) was chosen.
 The ESCo is supposed to invest through a Special Purpose Vehicle (SPV).

-Duration of EPC Duration of EPC: 25 years INVESTMENTS (ESCOs) Investment for renovation Starting liquidity Interests and Banking Fee Total Investments exc.
-VA VAT IS IT 64 € 32,068 0 8,927 40,995 91,881 Financial Sources Given the Renovation Scheme selected and the characteristic of the project, ESCo involvement is possible at current market conditions but it needs a mix of source of TOTAL INVESTMENTS 7.
-32,876 Financial Sources Given the Renovation Scheme selected and the characteristic of the project, ESCo involvement is possible at current market conditions but it needs a mix of source of finance, in particular the use of Subsidies Funds: • Equity is about 26% of the whole financial source • Senior Debt is about 61% of the whole financial source • VAT Facilities is about 13% Equity Pay Back Period The project equity payback period is 18 years FINANCIAL SOURC (ESCOs) Equity Senior debt Grant ES € 192,299 448,697 0 % 26 61 0 Financial Sources Given the Renovation Scheme selected and the characteristic of the project, ESCo involvement is possible at current market conditions but it needs a mix of source of finance, in particular the use of Subsidies Funds: • Equity is about 26% of the whole financial source • Senior Debt is about 61% of the whole financial source FINANCIAL SOURC (ESCOs) Equity Senior debt ES € 192,299 448,697 0 0 % 26 61
+Duration of EPC: 25 years

+Given the Renovation Scheme selected and the characteristic of the project, ESCo involvement is possible at current market conditions but it needs a mix of source of finance, in particular the use of Subsidies Funds:

+- Equity is about 26% of the whole financial source - Senior Debt is about 61% of the whole financial source - VAT Facilities is about 13%

+Equity Pay Back Period

+The project equity payback period is 18 years

+In this case, the project generates enough cash flows to pay the debt but it is not able to remunerate sufficiently the capital invested by the ESCo.
+As a consequence, an ESCo intervention at market conditions should be considered sustainable but not profitable enough.